Photo courtesy of Ceasa |

 Sister Constance stayed there watching her go before looking through the grille at me lying in my bed.
 I looked off into the distance.
 Then making the sign of the cross at my door she turned away, her steady steps echoing rhythmically down the stone corridor to Vespers.

-am A nameless mute in a nunnery.
+A mute I thought.
+Is that what I am?
+A nameless mute in a nunnery.
 It’s been this way for years.
 I close my eyes and pray the same prayer to whoever is listening, “God, make it black.”
 I open my eyes again and see the crucifix hanging on the wall opposite me.
 Jesus is staring at me and I stare back obstinately.
 He is always staring at me.
 God, make it black.

 twitter - @CescaReviews - Reviewer for Novelicious